Legion-Expansion/Legion-Expansion/README.md

 ### Build Bar Images

-These will use a red tint.
+These should use a red tint.

 Add to the same path as the unit's json file: